 2.01 - COMMENCEMENT AND TERMINATION

 The initial term of this Agreement shall commence on _________, 2026 (the "Effective Date") provided that the Agreement has been executed by all Municipalities, and shall continue for a period of five (5) years thereafter.
-The initial term shall be extended thereafter for successive five (5) year terms unless written notice of withdrawal or termination of the Agreement is provided by one Municipality and received by the other Municipalities at least two (2) years prior to the end of a term.
+The initial term shall be extended thereafter for successive five (5) year terms unless written notice of withdrawal or termination of the Agreement is provided by one Municipality and received by the other Municipalities at least two (2) years prior to the date of withdrawal..

 ARTICLE III